-The surgical oncologists at UPMC Hillman Cancer Center have extensive skill in a range of advanced pancreatic cancer surgery techniques.
+The surgical oncologists at UPMC Hillman Cancer Center are experts in a range of advanced pancreatic cancer surgery techniques.

 Minimally invasive and robotic surgical methods — including the robotically assisted Whipple procedure — reduce risks and healing times.

-Almost 80 percent of pancreatic cancer patients at UPMC who we recommend for surgery have the Whipple procedure.
-And, up to 85 percent of patients slated for the Whipple procedure are candidates for the robotic option.
+Almost 80 percent of pancreatic cancer patients at UPMC who are surgical candidates have the Whipple procedure.
+And up to 85 percent of patients slated for the Whipple are candidates for the robotic option.

 Your care team and surgeon will: